PhilippeNyambaWeb/ProTechWeb/smtp-relay/README.md

 - Hostinger typically stores SMTP-sent emails in the Sent folder.
 If you also want a guaranteed copy, you can include a BCC to your own mailbox.
 - Keep RELAY_KEY secret.
 Only your Edge Function should know it.

+Reverse proxy/HTTPS
+- Place this Node app behind your HTTPS terminator (e.g. Nginx/Traefik) serving `https://api.protechweb.ca/`.
+- Forward `/*` or at minimum `/send` and `/health` to the Node process on the configured `PORT` (default 8080).
+- The Supabase edge function calls the relay server-to-server over HTTPS; CORS is not required.